Learning Frequently Asked Questions (FAQ)

 Pre-visits are welcomed and encouraged during our regular opening hours.
 If you would like to arrange a meeting with a member of our learning team during your pre-visit, please email email@example.com

 We strongly recommend that schools produce their own risk assessments.
-To assist with this process, we have produced a risk assessment document which outlines some of the risks your students may face.
+To assist with this process, our learning welcome pack includes a a risk assessment document which outlines some of the risks your students may face.

 Yes!
 Your students are more than welcome to visit our shops.
 We ask that no more than 5 students are in the shop at one time.